Poplar and Stepney Rifles: Salonika

-After five months in the line, 60th (2/2nd L) Division had expected to be joining the Somme Offensive, but on 1 November it was ordered to prepare to move to the Macedonian front.
-The units were brought up to strength by drafts from England and went by train to Marseille where they embarked for Salonika, The division assembled in camps there in the first half of December, then the brigades were sent up to the line independently.
+After five months in the line, 60th (2/2nd L) Division had expected to be joining the Somme Offensive; however, on 1 November, it was ordered to prepare to move to the Macedonian front.
+The units were brought up to strength by drafts from England and went by train to Marseille where they embarked for Salonika.
+The division assembled in camps there in the first half of December, then the brigades were sent up to the line independently.
 180th Brigade was sent in two columns starting on 17 and 18 December to the area round Lake Ardzan for employment on the XII Corps defence line between the rivers Vardar and Spanc.
 The battalions and companies were spread along the line, with the 2/17th near Snevce by February 1917, constructing and repairing entrenchments, drainage works and roadmaking.
 The Bulgarians were quiet in this sector, apart from regular air attacks on the brigade and battalion HQs.

-During March 60th (2/2nd L) Division moved into the line west of Lake Doiran in preparation for the forthcoming Allied offensive in this sector (the Battle of Doiran 24–5 April and 8–9 May).
+During March, 60th (2/2nd L) Division moved into the line west of Lake Doiran in preparation for the forthcoming Allied offensive in this sector (the Battle of Doiran 24–5 April and 8–9 May).
 180th Brigade was engaged, but 2/17th Londons were mainly in support.
 The brigade was withdrawn between 26 and 28 May and concentrated to take over a new sector, but on 1 June its orders were changed as the 60th (2/2nd L) Division moved down to Salonika and embarked for Egypt.

 Disembarking at Alexandria, the division completed its concentration at Moascar on 4 July.
 It was then sent up to the front line in Palestine to join the Egyptian Expeditionary Force (EEF) preparing for the forthcoming Third Battle of Gaza.
-When the brigades were not in the line during the summer months they carried out thorough training.
+When the brigades were not in the line during the summer months, they carried out thorough training.